Boosting the STM's spatial and energy resolution with double-functionalized probe tips

 \subsection{Results}

-Figure~\ref{fig_2}(a) shows a constant-current STM image of Fe atoms deposited on a clean Nb(110) surface, taken with the double-functionalized CO-SC probe.
+Figure~\ref{fig_2}(a) shows a constant-current STM image of Fe atoms deposited on a clean Nb(110) surface, taken with the double-functionalized CO-SC-probe.
 The Nb(110) surface with its lattice constant of $a_{\rm Nb} = 3.3\,\text{\AA}$ is atomically resolved.
-Dark areas in Fig.~\ref{fig_2}(a) are contaminated with hydrogen and oxygen.
+Dark areas in Fig.~\ref{fig_2}(a) are contaminated with hydrogen or oxygen.
 The Fe adatoms, visible as bright protrusions, adsorb in four-fold hollow sites of the Nb(110) lattice \cite{Kuester2021, Odobesko2020}.
 Some Fe atoms spontaneously form dimers.
-In the following, we will focus on those Fe dimers with the shortest interatomic distance, which are roughly oriented along the $[1\bar{1}1]$ (dimer A) and the $[1\bar{1}\bar{1}]$ direction (dimer B) [examples marked by ellipses in Fig.~\ref{fig_2}(a)].
-As shown in the schematic drawing of Fig.~\ref{fig_2}(b), A- and B-dimers are equivalent due to their surface mirror symmetry.
-It has been shown that these Fe dimers exhibit energy-split YSR states~\cite{Friedrich2021}.
+We will focus on those Fe dimers with the shortest interatomic distance, oriented roughly along the $[1\bar{1}\bar{1}]$ and $[1\bar{1}1]$ directions, equivalent due to surface mirror symmetry.
+These Fe dimers exhibit energy-split YSR states, as demonstrated in previous studies \cite{Friedrich2021}.

-The tunneling conductance spectrum obtained on the clean Nb surface, see Fig.~\ref{fig_2}(c), shows well-pronounced coherence peaks shifted by $\Delta_\mathrm{tip} \approx 1.2\,{\rm meV}$.
-A pair of weak resonances at $U = \pm 5.3\,{\rm mV}$ can be recognized, which are absent when CO is released from the apex.
-They correspond to the first vibrational mode of the CO molecule, which---for resonant tunneling in SIS junctions---appears as peaks rather than steps in ${\rm d}I/{\rm d}U$ signal, as is the case for normal-metallic tips \cite{Homberg2022}.
+Figure~\ref{fig_2}(b) displays the ${\rm d}I/{\rm d}U$ spectrum measured at the dimer center with a CO-SC-probe, revealing two pairs of YSR states within the energy gap, located at $U = \pm 2.1$~mV and $U = \pm 1.3$~mV.
+These split resonances arise from the hybridization of single YSR state of the individual Fe atoms \cite{Friedrich2021}.
+Additionally, distinct peaks at $U = \pm 2.5$mV align with the coherence peaks of the Nb substrate, indicating an additional tunneling path into the substrate.
+Furthermore, weak resonances at $U = \pm 5.3,{\rm mV}$ are observed, which are absent without a CO molecule at the probe apex.
+These correspond to the first vibrational mode of the CO molecule, which---for resonant tunneling in SIS junctions---appears as peaks rather than steps in ${\rm d}I/{\rm d}U$ signal, as is the case for normal-metallic tips \cite{Homberg2022}.

-A closer inspection of the zoomed image of the A-type dimer in Fig.~{\ref{fig_3}(a) shows that the dimer axis is slightly rotated clockwise away from the $[1\bar{1}1]$ direction (dashed line) \cite{SupplMat}.
-This rotation is most likely caused by the epitaxial strain the Fe dimer experiences if deposited onto a Nb(110) surface.
-Since the nearest-neighbor distance of bcc-Fe ($2.48\,\text{\AA}$) is smaller than the nearest-neighbor distance along fourfold hollow adsorption sites in the Nb $[1\bar{1}1]$ direction ($2.85\,\text{\AA}$), the Fe atoms will not assume fourfold hollow adsorption sites, but relax inward and shift toward threefold-coordinated sites of the Nb(110) substrate \cite{Odobesko2020}.
-As a consequence, the dimer axis is slightly tilted clockwise for the A-type and counter-clockwise for the B-type dimer, as confirmed by an inspection of a large number of dimers \cite{Friedrich2021}.